 Either way, your doctor will order tests to check how your baby is doing.
 The tests may show that your baby is active and healthy, and the amount of amniotic fluid is normal.
 Or, these tests can show that the baby is having problems.

-You may be asked to keep a daily record of how often the baby moves or kicks.
+You may be asked to keep a daily record of how often your baby moves or kicks.

 The next steps your doctor will take depend on:

 If your pregnancy is less than 37 weeks and the tests show that your baby is not under too much stress, your doctor may decide to wait longer.
-Sometimes you may need to get increased rest on your side.
+Sometimes you may need to get more rest.
 You will have tests often to make sure your baby is doing well.
 Treating high blood pressure or diabetes may also help improve the baby's growth.

-If your pregnancy is over 37 weeks or tests show your baby is not doing well, your doctor may want to deliver your baby.
-He or she may induce labor, or you may need a c-section.
+If your pregnancy is over 37 weeks or tests show your baby is not doing well, your health care provider may want to deliver your baby.
+Labor may be induced (you will be given medicine to make labor start), or you may need a cesarean section (C-section).

 Problems with the placenta can affect the developing baby's growth.
 The baby cannot grow and develop normally in the womb if it does not get enough oxygen and nutrients.